 Calcium is an essential mineral that all animals need in order to function.
 The vast majority of the calcium in our bodies is located in our bones and teeth, but calcium plays a role in other areas of the body as well.

 Dogs—like humans—get calcium through their diets.
 Dietary ingredients like bone meal and whey protein are included in many dog food formulations as a source of calcium and other nutrients.
-Many commercial dog foods also include supplements such as calcium carbonate to ensure your dog receives the recommended amount of dietary calcium daily.
+Many commercial dog foods like Wellness CORE Digestive Health also include supplements such as calcium carbonate to ensure your dog receives the recommended amount of dietary calcium daily.

 If your dog doesn’t get enough calcium, over time the body may begin to leach calcium from the bones to make up for the deficit.